matilde-t/Applied-Optimization-Methods-for-Inverse-Problems/homework/hw04/README.md

 I tried with backtracking, BB1 and BB2, and discovered that the best results were with BB2, so I will show those here.

-For ISTA, I simply restrict the negative, values, because as we've seen it's the most important improvement.
+For ISTA, I simply restrict the negative values, because as we've seen it's the most important improvement.

 These are the results for 1000 iterations: